This section provides information about applying to Olympic College, financial aid, assessment testing, the advising process, registration, and more.

 - Be classified as a junior or senior

 - Have a cumulative high school GPA of 2.5 or above*

 - Qualify for college-level English and/or math**

-- Not have earned all credits/received a high school diploma (GED excluded)
+- Have not earned all credits/received a high school diploma (GED excluded)

-Running Start applicants who meet the eligibility criteria listed above are encouraged to apply to the Running Start program by published priority deadlines.
-Late applications will be accepted until the Wednesday prior to the start of the quarter.
+Running Start applicants who meet the eligibility criteria listed above are encouraged to apply to the Running Start program by the priority deadlines listed below.
+Late applications will be accepted until the Wednesday prior to the start of the term.

-**Students who do not place into college-level English and/or math, who want to experience a collegiate environment while continuing to develop their computation and reading/writing skills outside of Running Start, may enroll in a limited selection of OC courses identified below:
+**Students who do not place into college-level English and/or math, who want to experience a collegiate environment while continuing to develop their computation and reading/writing skills outside of Running Start, may enroll in a limited selection of Olympic College courses identified below:

 - Classes designated as "Skills Performance (H/SP)" Specific ART, DRMA, MUSC courses

 - Physical Education Department Classes: Any PE-FSP or PE-RD